Responsible Gambling Guide for Aussies

 Be There for Your Children

-It’s significant not only to recognize the bad signs mentioned adobe, but also to remain their biggest supporter, remind them that you love them no matter what and follow their recovery process.
-It is very possible that you may descry the potential problem by simply talking and listening to your children.
+It's significant not only to recognize the ominous signs mentioned above but also to remain their most prominent supporter, remind them that you love them no matter what, and follow their recovery process.
+You may describe the potential problem by simply talking and listening to your children.

 Offer Support